 Using Intel oneAPI and MKL with CMake

-There can be substantial speed boosts from Intel compilers.
+There can be substantial speed boosts from Intel compilers with Intel CPUs.
 Intel oneAPI gives advanced debuggers and performance measurements.
-Intel oneMKL can give a significant speed boost even to non-Intel compilers for certain math operations.
+Intel oneMKL can give a significant speed boost to ABI-compatible compilers for certain math operations.

-Specify the environment variables CC, CXX, FC to indicate desired compilers.
+For Windows, use the oneAPI Command Prompt.
+Otherwise, specify environment variables CC, CXX, FC to indicate desired compilers, and source setvars.sh:

 cmake -B build